day8/re-frame/docs/SubscriptionsCleanup.md

        first)])
 ```

-That view obtains data from a `[:time]` subscription and then it goes to town
+That view obtains data from a `[:time]` subscription and then it
-massaging that data into the form it needs for use in the hiccup.
+massages that data into the form it needs for use in the hiccup.
 We don't like that.

 ### The Solution